About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: The Entanglement of Matter and Gravitational DoF in the BH Scenario

 Therefore we make, for convenience, the following choice in the sequel.
 We treat $\psi^{int}_k$ as a compound state, describing both the quantum gravity microstate in the interior plus possible particle excitation modes being present behind the event horizon at evolution time $\tau$.
 As our main focus lies on what happens outside the event horizon, this simplification will not be of much concern.

 In contrast to the semiclassical analysis we shall now explicitly take into account the structural change in the quantum gravity microstates due to the presence of the created Hawking particles moving either to infinity or towards the singularity, that is, the so-called \tit{backreaction}.
 Furthermore there is the effect on the parameters of the BH by the particles which vanished in the singularity (reducing the mass $M$).
 That is, at evolution ``time'' $\tau$ we assume the following: \begin{propo}At evolution ``time'' $\tau$ we have the following compound state \beq \psi^{g,rad}=\sum_i(\sum_k c_{ki}(\tau)\psi_{ki}^{int}(\tau)\otimes\psi_{ki}^{ext}(\tau))\otimes\phi^{rad}_i(\tau) \eeq where both the individual tensor components, the coefficients and the range of summations (i.e. the number of terms) depend on the evolution parameter $\tau$.
 The $\psi_{ki}^{int}(\tau)\otimes\psi_{ki}^{ext}(\tau)$ represent quantum gravity microstates in the Hilbert subspace being labelled by the exterior particle state $\phi^{rad}_i(\tau)$.
 It is however important that they no longer are members of an ON-basis.
-They are assumed to be perturbations of the corresponding BH microstates $\psi_{k}^{int}(\tau)\otimes\psi_{k}^{ext}(\tau)$, that is, the microstates of a BH with the macroscopic parameters which prevail at evolution ``time'' $\tau$ but without the radiation states. \end{propo}
+They are assumed to be perturbations of the corresponding BH microstates $\psi_{k}^{int}(\tau)\otimes\psi_{k}^{ext}(\tau)$, that is, the microstates of a BH with the macroscopic parameters which prevail at evolution ``time'' $\tau$ but without the radiation states. \end{propo} \begin{bem}Note that this entanglement between particle and gravitational quantum states comes about due to the interaction mechanism between QM-excitations and gravitational QST-excitations we described in the first sections of our paper. \end{bem}